apache/airflow/docs/dag-run.rst

 * Recursive - All the tasks in the child DAGs and parent DAGs
 * Failed - Only the failed tasks in the current DAG

-You can also clear the task through CLI using the command -
+You can also clear the task through CLI using the command:

 .. code:: bash

     airflow tasks clear dag_id -t task_regex -s START_DATE -d END_DATE

 This will clear all instances of the tasks matching the regex for the dag_id which have run during the mentioned interval.
-For more options, you can run the command :
+For more options, you can run the command:

 .. code:: bash

     airflow tasks clear -h

-**Note**: When clearing a set of tasks’ state in hope of getting them to re-run, it is important to keep in mind the `DAG Run`’s state too as it defines whether the scheduler should look into triggering tasks for that run.
+**Note**: When clearing a set of tasks’ state in hope of getting them to re-run, it is important to keep in mind the DAG Run’s state too as it defines whether the scheduler should look into triggering tasks for that run.